• Skip to primary navigation

 The studies they used to show the dangers of SFAs have been shown to be highly suspect while at the same time they ignored many recent studies that have revealed that SFAs have no association with an increase in heart disease.
 See my post here.

 This AHA report on coconut oil was important because one of the AHA’s recommendations was to replace SFAs with healthy polyunsaturated fatty acids (PUFA).
-Practically, that would mean increasing your consumption of soybean oil since it’s the most heart-665186_1280commonly used PUFA in the U.S.
+Practically, that would mean increasing your consumption of soybean oil since it’s the most commonly used PUFA in the U.S.

 The AHA’s argument for the use of soybean oil is twofold.